 Study Subject (s): Applications are invited for a doctoral research project in the field of Chemical Engineering.

 Course Level: This studentship is available for PhD program at the University of Canterbury.

-Scholarship Award: An annual stipend of NZD25,000 plus tuition fees for 3 years is available.
+Award: An annual stipend of NZD25,000 plus tuition fees for 3 years is available.
 Ideally, the student should be able to start by 1 Feb 2017.

-Scholarship can be taken in the New Zealand
+The award can be taken in the New Zealand

 Eligibility: The ideal candidate will have a BE(Hons) in chemical engineering or a BSc(Hons) / MSc in physical chemistry.
 Previous research experience in catalysis, surface science or electrochemistry is desirable but not essential.

 Nationality: Students of New Zealand can apply for the studentship.

 Research will involve a variety of techniques including: